 Author: Sharath Ahuja

-The need to conserve plants and create a spirit of care towards them has been the rising voice among environmentalists today.
+The need to conserve plants and create a spirit of care towards them has been the key concern among environmentalists.
 Father Cecil Saldanha, actualized his love for plants through the passionate and disciplined task of cataloging the biodiversity of flora of Karnataka.
 He later joined hands with Dr. Sankara Rao and the latter’s team to build a herbarium at St. Joseph’s College in Bengaluru.

 Father Cecil John Saldanha and his Love of Plants